Buttrum's Mill, Woodbridge

-Buttrum's Mill or Trott's Mill is a Grade II listed tower mill at Woodbridge, Suffolk, England which has been restored to working order.
+Buttrum's Mill or Trott's Mill is a Grade II* listed tower mill at Woodbridge, Suffolk, England, which has been restored to working order.

 History

 Buttrum's Mill was built in 1836 by John Whitmore, the Wickham Market millwright, replacing an earlier post mill.
 The mill was run for many years by the Trott family, for whom it was built, and later by the Buttrum family.

 It worked by wind until 11 October 1928.
-The shutters were removed from the sales in 1934 and stored in the mill.
+The shutters were removed from the sails in 1934 and stored in the mill.
 The mill was bought at auction in 1937 by Mr Kenney, a mill enthusiast.
 The fantail was blown off in the 1940s, damaging the cap.
 A lease on the mill was granted to East Suffolk County Council in 1950.
 The council aimed to preserve an example of each main type of windmill.
 The derelict mill was restored from 1952 by Thomas Smithdale and Sons, the Acle, Norfolk millwrights for East Suffolk County Council.
 The work, costing £4,000 was completed in 1954.
 It was part funded by the Pilgrim Trust.
 The wrought iron gallery round the cap was replaced with a wooden one.
 A new cap and fantail was built.
 The fantail was damaged in a gale in December 1966 and in 1973 a new stock and sail were fitted.
 In the late 1970s, further restoration work was carried out by Millwrights International Ltd. A new cap was craned onto the mill in 1982 and new sails were fitted in 1984.